codechips/FooocusPlus/fooocusplus_log.md

 * enabled automatic updating from the development (dev) branch
 * if VRAM<6GB the UI now defaults to the VegaRT model
 * console warnings of unreliability occur if VRAM<6GB
-* if VRAM<4GB then the use of large models is locked out
+* if VRAM<4GB then the use of large models is locked out (Comfy lockout)
+* Smart Memory is now enabled by default if VRAM=>12GB
+* added video card information and Smart Memory status to the UI ("System Information")
 * added error control for file downloads
 * removed offensive language from the One Button Prompt texts
 * the SuperPrompter is now functional